arr2036/ldapperf/README.md

 ldapperf
 ========

-Very simple, threaded, LDAP directory performance checker.
+Very simple, threaded, LDAP directory performance checker/benchmark.

 This should compile on any POSIX-2001 system which has pthreads, and an RFC 1823 compliant LDAP library.